devme4f/ctf-writeup/KMA-CTF-2022/not_solved/Try-SQL-Map.md

 flahga123456789xxsxx012xxxxxxxx'
 ```

-Because of the length, we use mid function in MySQL to cut the rest of flag that are not fullt obtain.
+Because of the length, we use mid function in MySQL to cut the rest of flag that are not fully obtain.

 ```
 updatexml(0,concat(0xa,(select mid(table_name,20,25) from information_schema.tables limit 1)),0)